 Modern education is mass education, just like mass agriculture.
 How long will parents tolerate sending their children to traditional schools where they are treated like herd animals before they say “This is the last straw.”

 NB.
 In recent years, the idea of ‘un-schooling’ has arisen which can look, on the surface, to be an attempt to adapt the process of natural farming to the field of education.
 Some parents who employ this approach appear to make the same mistakes that Fukuoka made when he first took over the running of his family farm.
 Refusing to prune the trees in a bountiful orchard, he quickly learned how disastrous the results could be if one abandons the pruning of trees altogether, especially those trees which have come to depend on intervention.
 Once nature has been interfered with, simply not doing anything at all will quickly lead to a writhing mess in the garden, his whole orchard was ruined by the sudden withdrawal of attention.
 True, he grew other trees which he left to develop according to their own whims and things went much better… but he learned that those ‘civilised’ organisms which have been cultivated by society cannot be abandoned to follow their wild ‘buddha-nature’ without risking a collapse into total disorder.
 Some people mistakenly think that allowing the young people in their care to follow every naturally arising desire they may have will undoubtedly draw them towards the fulfilment of their potential.
-I suspect that allowing young people to gorge themselves on computer games, social media and as much sugar as they desire may well backfire for those parents who think that to intervene would unquestionably undermine the process of self-discovery.
+Allowing young people to gorge themselves on computer games, social media and as much sugar as they desire may well backfire for those parents who think that to intervene would unquestionably undermine the process of self-discovery.